thatfatblackcat/programs/README.md

 `mekyo-fix` — (japanese) deletes brackets and formats on one line

+`statusbar` — displays battery status and date on window managers

 `subs2html` — converts srt and vtt subtitles to web documents

 `userjs-dl` — updates firefox user.js template using cronjobs